calvinyeungck/3D-Shot-Posture-Dataset/analysis/README.md

 # 3D Shot Posture Analysis
 This guide pertains to conducting clustering analysis using 3D posture data.
 The clustering results and cluster analysis are elaborated upon in the paper.

+## Pre-Processing
+Complete Step 4,5,8 in Annotation and Visualization functions.
+Use the result from step 8 for the following analysis

 ## Clustering with Unsupervised Deep Learning and Kmean
 Step 1.
 Pre-process the data
 ```